poezio/poezio/doc/source/configuration.rst

         Path to a PEM certificate file to use for certificate authentication through SASL External.
 If set, :term:`keyfile` **MUST** be set as well in order to login.

-    resource

-        **Default value:** ``[empty]``

-        The resource you will use.
-If it's empty, your resource will be chosen (most likely randomly) by the server.
-It is not recommended to use a resource that is easy to guess, because it can lead to presence leak.

     rooms